 "For all practical purposes, in the case of a block of flats, the Responsible Person will be the person who has control of the premises in connection with carrying on a business.
 This will, typically, be the freeholder or the managing agents for the block, or, for example, a residents’ management company."

-However, as with all legal considerations we would recommend you review the full documentation and seek legal advice if you are unsure.
+However, as with all legal considerations, we would recommend you review the full documentation and seek legal advice if you are unsure.

 Vinyl wrapping fire doors will not make a door that doesn’t meet fire safety regulation standards compliant.
 However, a vinyl-wrapped fire door has the following benefits: